Resilient Sustainable Future for Iowa City

 As a society, we’ve got a big, overwhelming problem: our culture is fundamentally unsustainable.
 We all know it.
 But we’re sort of paralyzed – none of us know exactly what needs to be done, or in what order, and sometimes it feels like there’s nothing an individual can do to make a difference.
 And in the meantime we have bills to pay and jobs to keep.

-RSFIC is a private foundation in Iowa City with a mission to demonstrate appealing and sustainable examples of realistic things we can do that will move us towards a resilient, sustainable future.
+RSFIC is a private foundation in Iowa City with a mission to build long-term, systemic resilience in Iowa City.
 We are finding ways that we can collectively shift our behavior and beliefs that are fun, healthy, and realistic in today’s brittle and unsustainable society.

 We’re not talking about saving the environment – we’re talking about growing solidarity and relocalizing power so that Iowa City can be resilient to the wild changes that we know are headed our way.